Talking Green: 8 ways to make your holidays more sustainable

 However, it is easier than you think to keep your waste, energy consumption and carbon emissions in check this time of year.
 Here are Yampa Valley Sustainability Council’s tips to reduce your impact this season.

-• Give an experience: Material items tend to create more waste and have a bigger environmental impact down the road.
-Consider giving gifts like a snowshoe excursion with Yampatika or a gift card to support one of our many local restaurants.
+Material items tend to create more waste and have a bigger environmental impact down the road.
+Consider giving gifts such as a snowshoe excursion with Yampatika or a gift card to support one of our many local restaurants.
 If you do have to buy physical gifts, try to shop locally to avoid shipping emissions, and if you really need to buy something online, be sure to order all your gifts from the same site at the same time so you can reduce packaging and have it all shipped at once.

-• Decorate using natural materials: Decorating for the holidays is a fun way to bring holiday cheer into your home.
+Decorating for the holidays is a fun way to bring holiday cheer into your home.
 However, many decorations are often made from materials that are not recyclable and may take hundreds of years to break down.
-Consider making your own decorations using natural materials, like garland made from dried oranges and cranberries or pine boughs cut from the bottom of your Christmas tree.
+Consider making your own decorations using natural materials such as garland made from dried oranges and cranberries or pine boughs cut from the bottom of your Christmas tree.
 Not only is it more sustainable to do this, but it can also be a fun family activity.

-• Reduce waste at celebratory meals: Ideally, serve on dishware that can be washed and reused.
-If you need to serve on single-use tableware, purchase recyclable or ones made from recycled materials.
+Ideally, serve on dishware that can be washed and reused.
+If you need to serve on single-use tableware, purchase recyclable or items made from recycled materials.
 Reduce food waste by planning portions and eating or freezing any leftovers.

-• Switch to LED holiday lights: If you’re still using incandescent lights, recycle them when you take your holiday decorations down and invest in LED lights, which last up to 50 times longer and use up to 75% less energy than traditional lights.
+If you’re still using incandescent lights, recycle them when you take your holiday decorations down and invest in LED lights, which last up to 30 times longer and use up to 90% less energy than traditional lights.
 Old holiday lights can be recycled at Ace Hardware.
 There is no need to remove the bulbs.

-• Recycle your tree: Each year, 10 million Christmas trees end up in the landfill.
-Recycle your tree — no wreaths — at the Howelsen Ice Arena at 285 Howelsen Parkway from Dec.
-26 to Jan.
-31. Please remove all lights, decorations and wire.
+Each year, 10 million Christmas trees end up in landfills.
+Recycle your tree this year with the city of Steamboat Springs’ Parks and Recreation Department.
+More details to come on dates and location.
+Please remove all lights, decorations and wire.

 Kate Brocato is communications and program manager for Yampa Valley Sustainability Council

 Support Local Journalism